animesh88/Operationalized-Regression-Testing-of-Web-Services-ORTWS-/README.md

 https://github.com/animesh88/JMeterRTWS <br>
 https://github.com/animesh88/SaaS <br>
 https://github.com/animesh88/BookService <br>
-These project works are accumulated during 2011-2020.
+These projects are accumulated during 2011-2020.
 If you need any help in this project, then please let me know at animesh.chaturvedi88@gmail.com